Chocobozzz/PeerTube/FAQ.md

 ## Should I have a big server to run PeerTube?

 Not really.
-For instance, the demonstration server [https://peertube.cpy.re](https://peertube.cpy.re) has 2 vCore and 2GB of RAM and consumes on average:
+For instance, the demonstration server [https://peertube.cpy.re](https://peertube.cpy.re) has 2 vCores and 2GB of RAM and consumes on average:
  * **CPU** -> nginx ~ 20%, peertube ~ 10%,   postgres ~ 1%, redis ~ 3%
  * **RAM** -> nginx ~ 6MB, peertube ~ 120MB, postgres ~ 10MB, redis ~ 5MB